-- (A) "Alter" means to change, modify, or vary in some degree; to change some of the elements, ingredients or details without substituting an entirely new thing or destroying the identity of the thing affected. - (B) "Bodily Injury" means cut, abrasion, bruise, burn, physical pain; or causing illness, impairment of a function of a bodily member, organ, or mental facility; or any other injury to the body, no matter how temporary. - (C) "Controlled Substance" means any drug, substance, or immediate precursor set forth in Schedule I, II, III, IV or V of the Controlled Substances Act, 21 U.S.C. § 812. - (D) "Damage" means loss, injury, or deterioration to property causing it to decrease in strength, value, amount or quality. - (E) "Dangerous Weapon" means any firearm, or other weapon, device, material or substance, whether animate or inanimate, which in the manner it is used or intended to be used is known to be capable of producing death or Serious Bodily Injury. - (F) "Destroy" means to ruin the structure, organic existence or condition of a thing or property, to demolish to injure or mutilate beyond possibility to use. - (G) "Deface" means damage to monuments, buildings or other structures by changing the physical appearance. - (H) "Drug Paraphernalia" means any equipment, products, and materials of any kind that are used, intended for use, or designed for use in manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance or narcotic drug. - (I) "Elder" means a person over the age of 55. - (J) "Exclude" means to ban or forbid a person from being present on the Blue Lake Rancheria Reservation. - (K) "Firearm" means any device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of any explosion or other form of combustion.
-Firearm does not mean a BB device. - (L) "Financial Loss" means a loss of money or decrease in financial value. - (M) "Marijuana" means all parts of the plant Cannabis sativa L. set forth in 21 U.S.C. § 802(16). - (N) "Motor Vehicle" or "Vehicle" includes automobiles, motorcycles, ATVs, trucks, and all other forms of motorized transportation. - (O) "Narcotic Drug" means any drug set forth in 21 U.S.C. § 802(17).
+- (A) "Alter" means to change, modify, or vary in some degree; to change some of the elements, ingredients or details without substituting an entirely new thing or destroying the identity of the thing affected. - (B) "Bodily injury" means: cut, abrasion, bruise, burn, physical pain; or causing illness, impairment of a function of a bodily member, organ, or mental facility; or any other injury to the body, no matter how temporary. - (C) "Controlled substance" means any drug or other substance, under the provisions of Chapter 13, Title 21, Section 802, "Controlled Substance" of the United States Code. - (D) "Damage" means loss, injury, or deterioration to property causing it to decrease in strength, value, amount or quality. - (E) "Dangerous drug" means any drug that is included in Chapter 13, Title 21, Section 802, "Dangerous Drug" schedules I, II, III, IV, or V of the United States Code.
+This term includes a device or a drug that bears or is required to bear the legend: - i.
+Caution: Federal law prohibits dispensing without a prescription; or - ii.
+Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.' - (F) "Dangerous Weapon" means any firearm, or other weapon, device, material or substance, whether animate or inanimate, which in the manner it is used or intended to be used is known to be capable of producing death or serious bodily injury. - (G) "Destroy" means to ruin the structure, organic existence or condition of a thing or property, to demolish to injure or mutilate beyond possibility to use. - (H) "Deface" means damage to monuments, buildings or other structures by changing the physical appearance. - (I) "Drug Paraphernalia" means any equipment, products, and materials of any kind that are used, intended for use, or designed for use in manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance or dangerous or narcotic drug. - (J) "Elder" means a person over the age of 55. - (K) "Exclude" means to ban or forbid a person from being present on the Blue Lake Rancheria Reservation. - (L) "Firearm" means any device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of any explosion or other form of combustion.
+Firearm does not mean a BB device. - (M) "Tribal Council" is the five members Tribal Business Council established under the Tribe's Constitution.
+The Tribal Business Council is the Tribe's governing body. - (N) "Financial Loss" means a loss of money or decrease in financial value. - (O) "Marijuana" means all parts of the plant Cannabis sativa L. whether growing or not, under the provision of Chapter 13, Title 21, Section 802, "Marijuana" of the United States Code. - (P) "Motor Vehicle" or "Vehicle" includes automobiles, motorcycles, ATVs, trucks, and all other forms of motorized transportation. - (Q) "Narcotic drug" means any drug under the provision of Chapter 13, Title 21, Section 802, "Narcotic Drug" of the United States Code.